phoenix-rtos/phoenix-rtos-doc/quickstart/sparcv8leon-gr716-mimas.md

 The output of this command depends on what interfaces are used.
 (Easiest way to determinate which one are correct is run this command, unplug one of them and again using same command check what device disappears).

-To provide the disk image to the bootloader, `phoenixd` has to be launched with the following arguments (choose suitable ttys device, in this case, USB-UART converter is connected to pins `3 & 5`):
+Launch `phoenixd` to share the disk image with the bootloader (choose suitable ttys device, in this case, USB-UART converter is connected to pins `3 & 5`):

 `-s` option to `phoenixd` determines from where program will upload files to the device.
 To simplify this process,